Australia

 Toys

-Extended producer responsibility for batteries in Australia
+Extended producer responsibility (EPR) for packaging in Australia

 Authorized representative